 In a Feb.
 24 statement to reporters, Biden unilaterally rejected all concerns about the specifics of the bill when he said “My hope is that Republicans in Congress listen to their constituents.
 According to the polls, there is overwhelming bipartisan support.”

 According to the U.S. Debt Clock website, the federal debt stands at just shy of $28 trillion, or approximately $84,670 per citizen.
-National debt has risen by approximately 25 percent since last year when the pandemic, and economic costs resulting from lockdown measures, began.
+The national debt has risen by approximately 25 percent since last year when the pandemic, and economic costs resulting from lockdown measures, began.